 Putting It All Together: Cordcutting Results

-About a month after first trying YouTube TV we’ve canceled DirecTV.
+About a month after first trying YouTube TV we canceled DirecTV.
 I don’t think we miss it, and we saving over $100/month.
-The kids love that they can easily watch YouTube TV on their phones, and have adjusted to the streaming everything.
+The kids love that they can easily watch YouTube TV on their phones, and have adjusted to streaming everything.
+I also no longer need an uber remote control.
 I have no regrets.

 This is really the beginning of the journey, not the end.
 We really have to look at TV show watching differently now.
 For instance, we watch shows on HBO, but YouTube TV doesn’t offer HBO.
 We can order HBO a la carte from HBO directly or through Amazon Prime, but we don’t need to do that all year round.
 We can add and drop it as the shows we want to watch (Game of Thrones!) are on.
 All online and easily.
 Same with other services (like the NFL Network).

 Editor’s note: Check out my article on my experience after a year of being a cord-cutter.